Follow these tips to stay safe on pond and lake ice this winter.

 9. Stay Alert (& Stay Sober): “Alcohol was associated with at least 59% of snowmobile drownings.”14 When our judgement is impaired, we may take risks we ordinarily wouldn’t and endanger others who will come to our aid.

 10. Wear a PFD Over Your Coat15: It might look funny, but could save your life!

 11. Carry Ice Rescue Devices16: We recommend carrying retractable ice picks.
 They are light and inexpensive, and can help you pull yourself out of the water.
 If you don’t have ice picks, a life-saving line with pull ring (or rope with a loop/flotation ring tied on the end) could come in handy in the event you need to rescue someone.
 Ski poles / hiking poles may help if the victim is alert enough to hold on – in very cold water, hypothermia can set in rapidly.

 12. Take the same precautions whether you are in an urban or rural area: 36% of deaths occurred in urban areas17.
 It is easy to get a sense of false security in town, but ice conditions change constantly, so you need to pay attention.

 Know What to Do If Someone Falls Through the Ice

 If you fall through the ice (self-rescue): Try to stay calm, keep your head out of the water, kick to get yourself up onto solid ice closest to land, then stay low.
 Shout for help and try to pull as much of yourself onto the ice as you can.
+If you have ice picks, poke them in the ice (on the side closest to shore) and pull yourself up.
 Crawl or roll away from the broken ice18.

 1, 2, 9, 13, 14 Drownings and other Water Related Injuries in Canada, The Red Cross https://playoutsideguide.com/wp-content/uploads/2015/11/3-3-4_10drwn_english.pdf